DavidWells/analytics/README.md

       // call provider specific user identify method },
     loaded: () => {
-      // return boolean so analytics knows when it can send data to third party return !!window.myPluginLoaded
+      // return boolean so analytics knows when it can send data to third-party return !!window.myPluginLoaded
     }
   }